oeuvres/Bookmeka/README.md

  - TODO (in order of priority)
    - CsvImport of tei or odt
    - batch regeneration (ex: to restore all transformations)
+   - better graphic integration with Omeka themes
    - collect Consortium CAHIER needs and requests
    - id policy and url routes
-   - better graphic integration with Omeka themes
    - validation report and online help for metas
    - support for images from odt files
    - support for images from zipped tei
-   - plugin options for export formats
    - default search engine
    - integration of omeka items (images) in TEI
   - MAYDO